chiraggivan/sns-email-alert-terraform/README.md

 **Terraform** manages the entire lifecycle — if you need to change things (like a different email or threshold), just update the code and terraform apply again.

 ## Future Improvements
-- Add Slack/Telegram integration for alerts
+- Add *Slack/Telegram* integration for alerts
-- Use Secrets Manager for DB creds
 - Add real-time dashboards with Grafana or Datadog